 - Other Services

-The service values are calculated using the Prediction Server which utilizes the default interval of the prediction modules.
+Service values are calculated using the Prediction Server which uses the default interval of the prediction modules.

 Once you have all the devices monitored.
-Within each service, you can add all the modules, agents or sub-services you need to monitor the service.
-For example, if you want to monitor the Online Store service you need a module for content, a service that monitors the status of communications and so on.
-Through the following steps, you can see how to create a service with Pandora FMS.
+Add within each service all the modules, agents or sub-services whose service you need to monitor.
+For example, if you want to monitor the Online Store service, you need a module for content, a service that monitors the status of communications and so on.
+Throughout the following steps, it is described how to create a service with Pandora FMS.

-To create a new service, please click on Services at the Topology Maps .
+To create a new service, click on Services at the Topology Maps .